Sorting

 Row heading | Cell | Cell | Cell | Cell |

-to make them scroll horizontally, particularly on small screen devices.
+Create responsive tables by wrapping any table in .qw-table-responsive to make them scroll horizontally, particularly on small screen devices.
 This use should be limited, as users may not be aware the table is scrollable and miss important content.

 <div class="qw-table-responsive qw-scrollbar border border-grey-2">